Rockies vs. Rays Player Props Betting Odds

-Player props are listed for Yandy Diaz and Ryan McMahon, among others, when the Tampa Bay Rays host the Colorado Rockies at Tropicana Field on Wednesday at 6:40 PM ET.
+The Tampa Bay Rays host the Colorado Rockies at Tropicana Field on Thursday at 1:10 PM ET.
+Those looking to place a player prop wager can find odds on Yandy Diaz and others in this contest.

 Bet on this matchup or its props with BetMGM!